 And with creating your own style of reality television/internet show you can become an expert authority.
 You can copy Josh or Ellen by showing your audience what you do best.
 They can actively engage with you by watching you perform and demonstrate your unique skill sets.
 This is what will help you attract eyeballs.

 So how do you create your own Media Company and become a star?
 Here are the seven steps I’ve learned from working with Fortune 500 company clients and celebrity entrepreneurs.

 7 Action Steps To Become an Entrepreneur Like Oprah, Ellen, or Martha

-In 2011 I co-found Beauty Detox LLC with celebrity nutritionist Kimberly Snyder.
+In 2011 I co-found Beauty Detox with celebrity nutritionist Kimberly Snyder.
 When we first partnered up, Kimberly had a book Beauty Detox Solution with a small cult following and about 30,000 visitors a month to her website.

 Once I took her brand digital, her website skyrocketed to almost 500,000 visitors per month, consistently, every month.